Justice Is Blind: Plot

-At school, George Michael (Michael Cera) questions Maeby (Alia Shawkat) about her second identity, her ‘twin’ Surely, a wheelchair-using sick girl suffering from "B.S."
-Meanwhile, Michael (Jason Bateman) wrestles over whether to read Maggie's case file when Gob (Will Arnett) comes in wanting to destroy the file, but Michael points out that it is merely a list of what the prosecution has against George Sr. (Jeffrey Tambor).
-Lindsay (Portia de Rossi) works on her newest cause of getting the Ten Commandments statue removed from the courthouse, and Michael decides to return Maggie's file unopened.
-Over drinks, Michael confesses his identity to Maggie, who already knew, and they agree that they cannot ethically continue their relationship, but Michael goes home with her anyway.
+At school, George Michael questions Maeby about her second identity, her ‘twin’ Surely, a wheelchair-using sick girl suffering from "B.S."
+Meanwhile, Michael wrestles over whether to read Maggie's case file.
+Gob comes in wanting to destroy the file, but Michael points out that it is merely a list of what the prosecution has against George Sr. Lindsay works on her newest cause of getting the Ten Commandments statue removed from the courthouse.
+Michael decides to return Maggie's file unopened.
+Over drinks, Michael confesses his identity to Maggie, who already knew.
+They agree that they cannot ethically continue their relationship, but Michael goes home with her anyway.

-The next day, Michael and Maggie leave her house and encounter a police officer, due to Maggie being needed at the office to interview a surprise witness, who turns out to be Buster (Tony Hale).
-Buster offers inside evidence in exchange for George Sr. being kept in prison and Annyong (Justin Lee) being sent back to Korea, but Maggie quickly realizes he knows nothing.
+The next day, Michael and Maggie leave her house and encounter a police officer, due to Maggie being needed at the office to interview a surprise witness, Buster.
+Buster offers inside evidence in exchange for George Sr. being kept in prison and Annyong being sent back to Korea, but Maggie quickly realizes he knows nothing.
 Michael, left with Maggie's seeing-eye dog Justice, discovers that the dog, not Maggie, is blind.
-At the prison, George Sr. meets with Gob, Barry Zuckerkorn (Henry Winkler), and Lucille (Jessica Walter).
+At the prison, George Sr. meets with Gob, Barry Zuckerkorn, and Lucille.
 Gob had earlier swapped files with Michael, saying there are "boxes of evidence" stashed at Maggie's house.
-George Sr. says Gob should break in and steal the evidence, but Gob passes on the assignment to Tobias (David Cross).
+George Sr. says Gob should break in and steal the evidence, but Gob passes the assignment to Tobias.

 Tobias sneaks into Maggie's house just as she returns home and runs to the bathroom to put on her perfume to cloak his scent.
-Maggie, wanting to keep up the charade of being blind, passive-aggressively hinders Tobias's attempts to steal the evidence boxes for a while until she finally gets enough and attacks him with a bat, causing him to panic and spray her eyes with perfume, temporarily blinding her.
+Maggie, wanting to keep up the charade of being blind, hinders Tobias's attempts to steal the evidence boxes for a while until she finally gets enough and attacks him with a bat.
+He panics and sprays her eyes with perfume, temporarily blinding her.
 As the family gathers at the courthouse, Surely Fünke addresses a crowd about injustice, while Lindsay's group cheers the removal of the Ten Commandments.
 As the statue is lifted out by a crane, it falls on Barry's car.
-In court, Michael attempts to expose Maggie by throwing the Bible at her, figuring she will instinctively duck and blow her cover, but she still cannot see because of the perfume sprayed in her eyes, so the Bible smacks her in the face and Michael is led away.
+In court, Michael attempts to expose Maggie by throwing the Bible at her, figuring she will instinctively duck and blow her cover, but she still cannot see because of the perfume, so the Bible smacks her in the face and Michael is led away.
 George Michael decides not to expose Maeby's lie because she credits him as her inspiration.
-Later, Michael reunites with Maggie, and she has decided to drop the blind pretense and say being struck with the Bible has restored her sight.
+Michael reunites with Maggie.
+She has decided to drop the blind pretense and say being struck with the Bible has restored her sight.
+Maggie is replaced with a new prosecutor.

-On the next Arrested Development...

-Barry gets a "sign from God" after the Ten Commandments statue falls on his car, and Maggie is replaced with a new prosecutor.